ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Hardware Version Claims (hardware-version-claims)

-The hardware version is a simple text string the format of which is set by each manufacturer.
+The hardware version is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
+It is useful to know how to sort versions so the newer can be distinguished from the older.

 The hardware version can also be given by a 13-digit {{EAN-13}}.
 A new CoSWID version scheme is registered with IANA by this document in {{registerversionscheme}}.